Bill13579/plu_activation/paper.md

 Caption: An odd activation will allow constructive/destructive interference here, while simultaneously maintaining non-linearity for each convolution individually, thus creating two powerful non-linear functions for the price of one.

-A neural network must squeeze as much "representational power" as possible out of every operation run.
+A neural network must squeeze as much "representational power" as possible out of every operation.
 Convolutions are linear operations, and summing multiple linear operations still gives you a linear operation.
 In gradient descent in general, non-linearities are the cornerstones which allows a complex linear transform to actually gain deep representational power, and by doing the activation after, we end up throwing away that power we could have gained, smearing the multi-scale convolutions together.
 This is not ideal.
 Thus, we instead use a periodic activation on the convolution outputs before summing, allowing for interference, but retaining